 - Isolation shall be designed to be stable during starting and stopping of equipment without any transverse and eccentric movement of equipment that would damage or adversely affect operation of the equipment or appurtenances. - Isolation shall be designed for the operating speed of the equipment. - Isolators, including springs, exposed to the weather shall be hot dipped galvanized after fabrication.
-Hot dipped zinc coating shall comply with ASTM Method A-123 and shall not be less than 2 oz per square foot.
-Isolators at the Solano campus shall not be designed to be exposed to the environment, if absolutely impossible; the isolators will be required to have extra corrosion protection.
-A request to install isolators exposed to the elements shall be submitted to Solano Community College District. - Isolators shall be selected and located to produce uniform loading and deflection even when equipment weight is not evenly distributed. - Isolation equipment includes: neoprene pads, hanger spring and neoprene, travel limited floor spring and neoprene, inertia base, flexible duct connections, flexible pipe connections, thrust limits, grommets, and snubbers.
+Hot dipped zinc coating shall comply with ASTM Method A-123 and shall not be less than 2 oz per square foot. - Isolators shall be selected and located to produce uniform loading and deflection even when equipment weight is not evenly distributed. - Isolation equipment includes: neoprene pads, hanger spring and neoprene, travel limited floor spring and neoprene, inertia base, flexible duct connections, flexible pipe connections, thrust limits, grommets, and snubbers.